 - misuse of delivery instruments (e.g. forceps, vacuum)

-Delivery team health professionals who demonstrate some form of medical negligence through one or more of these circumstances during the labor or delivery process may be sued for negligence on account of failing to meet the medical standards of care.
+Delivery team health professionals such as nurses, doctors, and obstetricians who demonstrate some form of medical negligence through one or more of these circumstances during the labor or delivery process may be sued for negligence on account of failing to meet the medical standards of care.

-Medical professionals are required to adhere to standards of care that protect the health and safety of patients.
+Medical professionals are required to adhere to a standard of care that protect the health and safety of patients.
 What can seem like a minor error by a nurse or physician in the moment can lead to a lifetime of grief, distress, and financial hardship for families.

 There are various ways an infant can be injured during or shortly after birth.
 Birth injuries can vary widely in their severity and the extent of their impact on a baby’s short- and long-term health.